 Fiona studied architecture at ETH Zurich, the University of the Arts Berlin, and the Architectural Association in London, where she earned her Master in Architecture (MArch) and AA Diploma in 2020.
 Her work has been featured in Architect’s Journal, Wallpaper, and REAL and exhibited at venues such as the AA Bookshop in London and the British School at Rome.

-In addition to her photography, Fiona co-founded the Terrace Collective, an interdisciplinary group bridging art and architecture through exhibitions and events that foster dialogue and collaboration.
+In addition to her photography, Fiona founded the Terrace Collective, an interdisciplinary group bridging art and architecture through exhibitions and events that foster dialogue and collaboration.
 The collective's mission reflects her belief in the power of space to shape human experience.

 Fiona is also a partner of the Radical Research & Re-storying Agency (RRA), which rethinks architectural narratives by asking: How can the pre-colonial past inform a decolonial future?
 Through RRA, she explores new ways of telling architectural stories, centring research and practice in her work.